cheuktingli/psitip/README.rst

  - :code:`~a` is a shorthand for :code:`a == 0` (where :code:`a` is an :code:`Expr`).
 The reason for this shorthand is that :code:`not a` is the same as :code:`a == 0` for :code:`a` being :code:`int/float` in Python.
 For example, the region where :code:`Y` is a function of :code:`X` (both :code:`Comp`) can be expressed as :code:`~H(Y|X)`.

- - While Psitip can handle general affine and half-space constraints like :code:`H(X) <= 1` (i.e., comparing an expression with a nonzero constant, or comparing affine expressions), they are unrecommended as they are prone to numerical error in the solver.
+ - While PSITIP can handle general affine and half-space constraints like :code:`H(X) <= 1` (i.e., comparing an expression with a nonzero constant, or comparing affine expressions), they are unrecommended as they are prone to numerical error in the solver.

- - While Psitip can handle strict inequalities like :code:`H(X) > H(Y)`, strict inequalities are unrecommended as they are prone to numerical error in the solver.
+ - While PSITIP can handle strict inequalities like :code:`H(X) > H(Y)`, strict inequalities are unrecommended as they are prone to numerical error in the solver.

 - The **intersection** of two regions (i.e., the region where the conditions in both regions are satisfied) can be obtained using the ":code:`&`" operator.
 E.g. :code:`(I(X & Y) == 0) & (H(X | Y) <= H(Z) + a)`.